wix/ricos/README.md

 }
 ```

-### 3. Theme and custom styling
+### 3. Theme and Custom Styling

 To customize the look and feel of the editor, you can use `theme` prop, and override the styles as you wish.

-Use a `className` to override it as you with.
+Use the style's `className` to override.
 It also support css-modules imports.

 `my-style.css`
 ```css